ElazarK/content-docs/playbooks/PhishLabsPopulateIndicators.md

-Used in jobs to populate indicators from PhishLabs, according to a defined period of time.
+Populates indicators from PhishLabs, according to a defined period of time.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.